How to Fill Out an MV-104 in New York

 When Do You Have to File an MV-104 Accident Report in New York?

-NYS law requires the operator of a motor vehicle to complete and file an MV-104 with NYS DMV within 10 days of your accident in New York if there was a fatality, personal injury, or damage over $1,000 to the property of any one person.
+New York State law requires the operator of a motor vehicle to complete and file an MV-104 with NYS DMV within 10 days of your accident in New York if there was a fatality, personal injury, or damage over $1,000 to the property of any person.

 Failure to file your report within 10 days is a misdemeanor.
 If you do not file your report, your license and/or registration may be suspended until a report is filed.